koalabear809/bryan_rss/README.md

 # Bryan-RSS

 Welcome to my rss reader.
 This is meant to be dead-simple.
-No dependencies, no framework, pure php.
+No dependencies, no framework, no database, pure php.